from the October 2009 issue

-Translated by Heinz Insu Fenkl and Geesu Lee
+Translated from Korean by Heinz Insu Fenkl and by Geesu Lee

 Geesu Lee is currently attending Oakwood Friends School in Poughkeepsie, New York.
 He is the proctor of an international student dormitory, and has done volunteer work at a hospital, a pharmaceutical company, a children's rehabilitation center in Shanghai, a post-Katrina reconstruction project in Louisiana, and a leper colony in South Korea.
 He plans to study international relations in college.